-Figure 2: Stanton Woods Park, Herndon, VA
+Figure 2: Stanton Woods Park, Herndon, Virginia, USA

-The goal was to see if humans operating with radios and a multiagent decision-support system could outperform humans operating with only radios.
-Although the field exercises still abstracted some aspects of a real-world disaster scenario, we believe they closely approximated the challenges of helping a human team solve difficult real-world problems.
+The goal was to see if humans operating with radios and a multi-agent decision-support system could outperform humans operating with only radios.
+While some aspects of a real-world disaster scenario were abstracted, we believe the field exercises closely approximated the challenges of helping a human team solve difficult real-world problems.